Susmita-Dey/portfolio-v1/posts/blog-post-one.md

 ---
-title: 'Blog post one'
+title: Blog post one
-description: 'A short description about this post'
+description: A short description about this post
-image: ./alexa.jpg
+image: /alexa.jpg
 date: '2021-09-22'
 tags:
   - tag1
   - tag2
 ---

 This is the very first blog post